-86% of pupils achieved a grade 4 or above in GCSE French this year.
+In 2022, 70% of pupils achieved a Grade 4 or above in GCSE Spanish.

 “One language sets you in a corridor for life.
 Two languages open every door along the way.”
 Frank Smith